codefoster/iot-workshop/instructions.md

 For network connectivity, the RP3 has wifi built right in.
 This should already be set up for you.

 ## Building the Circuit
-@@ add some text about the circuit diagram, the components, and such
+> Note to self: add some text about the circuit diagram, the components, and such

 ![](circuit-diagram.png)